vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 I've written a lot of documentation in my day, and continue to do so, mostly with tools like emacs, Word, PowerPoint, and Confluence.
 My favorite though is [Read The Docs](https://docs.readthedocs.io/en/stable/){:target="_blank"}.
 With it you can create visually attractive and well organized documents with (relatively) simple textual directives that can produce HTML and PDF copy for online presentation.

+This blog is part 1 of a 3 part series which illustrate how to create a simple **Read The Docs** online document ib HTML and PDF formats.
+In part 1, I'll cover making a basic document from scratch that will form the basis for the project you'll flesh out in parts 2 and 3.

 ## Install Sphinx

 The key to harnessing **Read The Docs** is getting your head wrapped around the [reStructured Text](https://docutils.sourceforge.io/rst.html){:target="_blank"} (RST) format.
 RST is a form of text markdown that provides directives to help you organize and format your document using a simple text editor.
 To create a document with a set of RST files, you use the [Sphinx](https://www.sphinx-doc.org/en/1.5/tutorial.html){:target="_blank"} compiler.